AdamG00D/AdamG00D/README.md

 🎓 Law student with a passion for technology and how it intersects with justice, privacy, and digital rights.

-I’m on a journey to bridge the gap between **law** and **code**, by building simple tools that solve real-world problems — especially in the legal and privacy tech space.
+I’m on a journey to bridge the gap between **law** and **code**, by building simple tools that solve real-world problems — especially in the legal, privacy, and cybersecurity space.

 ---